The Case For “Scentscaping” Your Wedding, According To A Fragrance-Obsessed Bride

 Beyond my dress and the guest list, one detail I’m thinking a lot about is scent.
 I want every part of my wedding, from the ceremony to the dancefloor, to evoke “love is in the air.”
 In wedding circles, it’s referred to as “scentscaping.”

 “Scentscaping is the art of creating a signature scent around your event or wedding,” explains Allison Cullman, vice president of brand marketing and strategy at online wedding planner Zola.
-But it’s not just a beloved perfume or cologne worn by the bride and groom (though Viktor & Rolf Flowerbomb, Chloé’s eponymous scent, and Jo Malone English Pear and Freesia are all timelessly popular picks for brides).
+But it’s not just a beloved perfume or cologne worn by the bride and groom (though Viktor & Rolf Flowerbomb, Chloé’ Eau de Parfum and Jo Malone English Pear and Freesia are all timelessly popular picks for brides).
 Scentscaping is about scenting the space itself to elevate and enhance the experience for guests.
-We do, after all, have five senses — so why should wedding music, florals, and plated dinners take a front seat while scent is overlooked?
+We do, after all, have five senses — so why should wedding music, florals and plated dinners take a front seat while scent is overlooked?

-“Scentscaping usually involves infusing the scent subtly into multiple touchpoints — from scented stationery to diffusing scent in the reception — throughout the wedding,” says JJ Vittoria, founder of Olfactory NYC, a custom fragrance studio (located not only in NYC, but with outposts in Boston, Miami, and Washington D.C.).
-Famously, the wedding of Kate Middleton and Prince William was scented with Jo Malone Orange Blossom (which prompted a frenzy of fans clamoring for the floral citrus scent), whereas Meghan and Harry opted for Diptyque (the exact scents remain a royal secret).
+“Scentscaping usually involves infusing the scent subtly into multiple touchpoints — from scented stationery to diffusing scent in the reception — throughout the wedding,” says JJ Vittoria, founder of Olfactory NYC, a custom fragrance studio.
+Famously, the wedding of Kate Middleton and Prince William was scented with Jo Malone Orange Blossom (which prompted a frenzy of fans clamouring for the floral citrus scent), whereas Meghan and Harry opted for Diptyque (the exact scents remain a royal secret).
 I’m no royal, but as it turns out, these bougie practices seem to have mass appeal when it comes to making your special day extra special.

 AdvertisementADVERTISEMENT